 We are proud to have thousands of users in every European country.
-Until recently, we were part of what was known as the “Safe Harbor” framework, which allowed US companies to store data for their European customers in the US.
-Unfortunately, a European court recently invalidated the Safe Harbor framework.
+Until recently, we were part of what was known as the “Safe Harbor” framework, otherwise known as “Privacy Shield”, which allowed US companies to store data for their European customers in the US.
+Unfortunately, a European court recently invalidated this framework.

-We already have dedicated servers in Germany, both in Nuremberg and Frankfurt.
-Our setup includes two separate data centers so that we never lose our users’ data.
 We updated our software with a new option, to transfer all user data to our European servers.
-Once a European user switches to EU Safe Mode, their form data will only be kept on our European servers.
+Once an EU customer switches to EU Safe Mode, their form data will only be kept on our European servers.

 One great bonus of this setup is that it will be faster.
 Since the forms and data are now kept in Europe, and our European site is hosted in Europe, both our users and the people responding to their forms will enjoy optimized site performance.